nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

     508114 requests in 1.00m, 810.35MB read
     Requests/sec:   8456.93        # Even better w/ 4 cores
     Transfer/sec:     13.49MB

     ```

     Over 8,000 Requests/Second from a little Docker container...not too shabby!

-    Was your Docker Desktop was humming along, with the fan on full blast?!
+    Was your Docker Desktop humming along, with the CPU fan on full blast?!
+NGINX is making it work hard.

     ![Docker Dashboard](media/lab4_docker-perf-4core.png)

     Summary:  NGINX can and will use whatever hardware resources you provide.
 And as you can see, you were shown just a few settings, but there are **MANY** NGINX configuration parameters that affect performance.
-Only time, experience, and rigorous testing will determine which NGINX Directives and values will work best for Load Balancing your application.
+Only time, experience, and rigorous testing will determine which NGINX Directives and values will work best for Load Balancing your applications.

 <br/>